Creoles of color: Historical context

+Social markers of creole identity have included being of Catholic faith, being a speaker of French and/or another French-derived language, having a strong work ethic, and being a fan of literature.
+Many may acquire Louisiana French or Louisiana Creole from familial exposure, but learn Standard French in school, particularly in Louisiana.
+There has been a revival of French after its systematic suppression for a period by Anglo-Americans.
+The approach to revitalization is somewhat controversial as many French Louisianians argue the prioritization of Standard French education deprioritizes Louisianisms.

+For many, being a descendant of the Gens de couleur libres is an identity marker specific to Creoles of color.
 Many Creoles of color were free-born, and their descendants often enjoyed many of the same privileges that whites did, including (but not limited to) property ownership, formal education, and service in the militia.
-During the antebellum period, their society was structured along class lines and they tended to marry within their group.
+During the antebellum period, their society was structured along class lines, and they tended to marry within their group.
 While it was not illegal, it was a social taboo for Creoles of color to marry slaves and it was a rare occurrence.
 Some of the wealthier and prosperous Creoles of color owned slaves themselves.
+Many did so to free and/or reunite with once-separated family members.
 Other Creoles of color, such as Thomy Lafon, used their social position to support the abolitionist cause.

-Another Creole of color, wealthy planter Francis E. Dumas, emancipated all of his slaves in 1863 and organized them into a company in the Second Regiment of the Louisiana Native Guards, in which he served as an officer.
+Wealthy planter Francis E. Dumas, another Creole of color, emancipated all of his slaves in 1863.
+He organized them into a company in the Second Regiment of the Louisiana Native Guards, in which he served as an officer.

 Migration

 First Wave

-The first wave of creole migration occurred between 1840 and 1890 with the majority of migrants fleeing to ethnic-dominant outskirts of larger US cities and abroad where race was more fluid.
+The first wave of creole migration out of Louisiana occurred between 1840 and 1890 with the majority of migrants fleeing to ethnic-dominant outskirts of larger U.S. cities and abroad where race was more fluid.